pbuckner/x-plane_plugins/XPython/docs/source/development/modules/plugin.rst

   is enabled/disabled through the use of the ``XPLM_WANTS_DATAREF_NOTIFICATIONS`` feature, but as XPPython3 requires this to be enabled, you'll always get these messages.

-  ..
-Warning:: This appears to be broken in 12.04r3.
-You'll get the message, but the value
-               of ``param`` is not the new count of dataRefs: it appears to be a pointer to the value, rather than the value itself.
-Bug `XPD-13931 <https://developer.x-plane.com/x-plane-bug-database/?issue=XPD-13931>`_ filed with Laminar 11-March-2023.

-  ..
-Note:: To work around XPD-13931, we'll automatically convert the pointer value to the
-            actual count, the the value you receive with ``param`` is the count of the current dataRefs.

 .. py:function:: sendMessageToPlugin(pluginID, message, param=None)

  Send plugin *message* (as opposed to, say, a Widget message) to another *pluginID*.
 Pass